westerndigitalcorporation/zonedstorage.io/docs/getting-started/prerequisite.md

 ### sg3_utils

 The <a href="http://sg.danny.cz/sg/sg3_utils.html"
 target="_blank">*sg3_utils*</a> package is a collection of command line tools that send SCSI commands to a SCSI device.

 In Linux, all disks are exposed as SCSI disks.
-This includes ATA drives.
-`sg3_utils` can be used to manage SAS ZBC disks as well as SATA ZAC disks.
-When dealing with SATA disks connected to SATA ports (for example, an AHCI adapter), the kernel SCSI subsystem translates SCSI commands into ATA commands.
+This includes ATA drives.  `sg3_utils` can be used to manage SAS ZBC disks as well as SATA ZAC disks.
+When dealing with SATA disks connected to SATA ports (for example, an AHCI adapter), the kernel ATA subsystem (libata) translates SCSI commands into ATA commands.

 *sg3_utils* includes three command line tools specific to ZBC disks: